sphinx-doc/sphinx/doc/usage/restructuredtext/basics.rst

     .. tip::

-       If you want to add a class to a directive, you may consider the ``class`` :dudir:`option <common-options>` instead, which is supported by most directives and allows for a more compact notation.
+       If you want to add a class to a directive, you may consider the ``:class:`` :dudir:`option <common-options>` instead, which is supported by most directives and allows for a more compact notation.

 * HTML specifics: